avinal/avinal.github.io/content/development/gsod2020-report.rst

 :slug: vlc-gsod-report
 :category: development
 :tags: vlc, gsod, gsod2020
 :summary: The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC’s wiki pages.
-The major portion of this was to start everything from scratch including chapter separation, section organisation.
+The major portion of this was to start everything from scratch including chapter separation, section organization.

 OVERVIEW
 --------